nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/jsf-web-ui-migration.md

 {{#> callout type='info' heading='Nuxeo Server Update'}}
 Remember that these instructions only cover your Nuxeo Studio configuration.
 You will also need to make sure the proper packages are installed on our Nuxeo Server instance to match your changes.
 {{/callout}}

+## Can I launch Migration Multiple Times?

+Migration can be launched as many times as you wish: this can allow you to test configuration changes made on your JSF UI configuration or benefit from new features that have been added to the migration tool for instance.

+{{#> callout type='warning'}}
+The branch created for the migration will be deleted and created again with every migration attempt, resulting in the loss of any changes made into it that would have not been merged yet.
+{{/callout}}